tute/talk-welcoming-people/README.md

 “regular” counterparts.
 Being *labeled* as leaders resulted in actual improved exam results.

-“The Cathedral and the Bazaar” is a famous essay by Eric Raymond on software engineering states in its 10th lesson:
+“The Cathedral and the Bazaar” (1999) is a famous essay by Eric Raymond on software engineering states in its 10th lesson:

+[SLIDE]

 > Treat all your contributors as if they are the most valuable resource, and
 > they will respond by becoming your most valuable resource.